castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 method, the result will be `0` (false) when the row data is not yet or no longer in the database, and `1` (true) if it is.

-Your database will automatically remove any rows related to this one using foreign keys, if set up correctly.
+Your database should automatically remove any rows related to this one using foreign keys, if set up using foreign key constraints.
 This means all posts created by the user *fred2* will be deleted.
-If the database does not remove them, DBIx::Class will make an attempt itself, using the `has_many` relation which is set up to cascade deletes by default.
-To change this behaviour, set up the relationship with `cascade_delete` set to 0:
+DBIx::Class will by default, also make an attempt to remove related rows, **after** the original row is removed.
+This will throw errors if your database has constraints/foreign keys set up to ensure data integrity, but the data has not been removed for some reason.

+Related rows are removed according to the `has_many` relationships set up in the Result class.
+The attempt to delete related rows can be turned off by setting the `cascade_delete` attribute on the relationship to a false value:

     32. __PACKAGE__->has_many('posts',
                               'MyBlog::Schema::Result::Post',